mdhasanai/Bangla-Word2Vec/README.md

 - workers = 8
 - iter    = 100
 - sample  = 0.01
-- callbacks = True (if you fon't want to save model after every iteration than make it False)
+- callbacks = True (if you don't want to save model after every iteration than make it False)
-- save = 'word2vec/' (automatic create this folder if it doesn't exist)
+- save = 'results/' (automatic create this folder if it doesn't exist)

 ```python
 python train.py